 bootstrap.shfrom the host and executes it.
 This script varies depending on your target program, so you should always check this file and modify it as required before running your analysis.

-- A symlink to the images guestfs.
+- One or more symlinks to the images’ guestfs.
 This is essentially a copy of the guest filesystem extracted from the VM image and

 is used by S2E’s